A Non-Markovian Approach to a Stochastic Rumor Dynamics with Cognitive Deliberation: Introduction

 \section{Introduction}

-Models for rumor spreading emerge naturally in the context of applied social sciences, with ramifications across various subjects such as politics, economics, and public health.
-In the political context, the authors in \cite{electoralrumor} empirically concluded that political rumoring can directly affect the electoral process.
-In \cite{financialrumors}, the authors investigate the characteristic features of financial rumors compared to rumors about other subjects.
-In \cite{vaccinerumors} the overabundance of information and its relation to COVID-19 pandemic are studied.

-The first models used to better understand the dissemination of information were epidemiological--like models such as the SIR model, which considers the individuals in a population as susceptible, infected, or recovered.
-These models provide good analogies to describe the spread of a rumor if we understand rumors as infections and spreaders as infected individuals.
-The turning point is that two infected people cannot affect each other, whereas two spreader individuals affect the dissemination of information whenever they meet \cite{kermack1927contribution}.
+The phenomenon of rumor dissemination is a contemporary problem emerging in the context of applied social sciences, with implications for various topics such as politics, economics, and public health \cite{financialrumors,vaccinerumors,electoralrumor}.
+The first models used to better understand the dissemination of rumors were epidemiological models such as the SIR model, which considers the individuals in a population as susceptible, infected, or recovered \cite{kermack1927contribution}.
+In epidemiological analogies, while two infected individuals do not interact, two rumor spreaders affect the dissemination of information whenever they meet.

-In 1964, Daley and Kendall \cite{daley1964epidemics} introduced what is commonly referred to as the classical model of rumor spreading, the DK model.
-In this model, there is a closed homogeneously mixed population of $n+1$ individuals divided into three classes: \textit{ignorants} (unaware of the rumor), \textit{spreaders} (actively propagating the rumor) and \textit{stiflers} (aware of the rumor but ceasing its dissemination).
-In order to describe the model, denote the number of ignorants, spreaders and stiflers at time $t$ by $X^n(t),Y^n(t)$ and $Z^n(t)$, respectively, and assume that $X^n(t)+Y^n(t)+Z^n(t)=n+1$.
-Usually it is assumed that $X^n(0)=n$, $Y^n(0)=1$ and $Z^n(0)=0$.
+In 1964, Daley and Kendall \cite{daley1964epidemics} introduced what is commonly referred to as the first mathematical model of rumor spreading, the DK model.
+In this model, the population of $n+1$ individuals is divided into three disjoint classes: \textit{ignorants} (unaware of the rumor), \textit{spreaders} (actively propagating the rumor) and \textit{stiflers} (aware of the rumor but ceasing its dissemination).
+Denote the number of ignorants, spreaders and stiflers at time $t$ by $X^n(t),Y^n(t)$ and $Z^n(t)$, respectively, and assume that $X^n(t)+Y^n(t)+Z^n(t)=n+1$.
 The process $\{(X^n(t),Y^n(t))\}_{t\geq0}$ is a continuous-time Markov Chain (CTMC) with transitions and associated rates specified by

-We may obtain a system of ordinary differential equations driving the deterministic limit in $n$ of $n^{-1}(X^n,Y^n)$ (Ch. $11$, \cite{Kurtz}):

-A large number of models were made to study the spreading of a rumor preserving Daley and Kendall's essential ideas.
-In this context, one of the most studied model is the Maki and Thompson's work of 1973, the so-called MT model \cite{MR0366359}.
-In this model, there is only one way for a spreader to become a stifler.
-Its asymptotic behavior is essentially the same as the asymptotic behavior of the DK model.

-In 1987, Watson \cite{watson1987size} investigated the size of a rumor for the DK model and the MT model.
-His approach, based on the deterministic and stochastic approximations, captures the asymptotic behavior for the distribution of the rumor size.
-In the same sense, Pearce (2000) \cite{pearce2000exact} investigates the size of the rumor via Kolmogorov equations for a general model which includes the DK model and the MT model as particular cases.